wbigger/teacher-test-suite/README.md

 # Teacher suite for tests
 This suite contains tools for teacher to create tests for high-school students.

-At the moment the suite creates quizzes and open questions.
+At the moment the suite creates quizzes (multiple choice closed-ended) and open questions (answer as paragraph).
 Each student will have a slighty different test, to avoid copying between students.
-This suite promotes a non-linear evaluation of student, e.g. not a single sortable value but more values to better understand students performances.
+This suite promotes a non-linear evaluation of student, e.g. not a single sortable value but more axes to better understand students performances.

 This suite tackle on two main problems.